mbabynames search ✿

 Kyson Anthony

-Kyson means "noble and strong".
+Kyson means "son of Kyle".
 Anthony means "priceless".
-The pairing gives the name a layered quality: noble and strong on one side, priceless on the other.
+The pairing gives the name a layered quality: son of Kyle on one side, priceless on the other.
 The longer Anthony (3 syllables) builds on the shorter Kyson, giving the name forward momentum.

 Kyson Mason